Devadatta: Pali Canon

 The Buddha's reply was that those who felt so inclined could follow these rules – except that of sleeping under a tree during the rainy season – but he refused to make the rules obligatory.
 They are among the 13 ascetic practices (dhutanga).

 His followers (including bhikkhus and bhikkhunis) were new monks from the Vajjī clan.

 King Kalābu was one of Devadatta's past lives.

+Milinda Panha

+In the Milinda Panha, a series of previous lives of Gautama Buddha and Devadatta are told by Nagasena to King Menander I. When asked by Menander why Devadatta sometimes prevails in their successive incarnations, Nagasena explains Devadatta is not always evil, and in fact has accrued much merit in some of his lives.
+Even after being ordained, he lives with virtue for a long time until developing an ambition to overcome the Buddha.